Nelly2i/Data-Visualization-in-Power-BI/README.md

 - Data Source: Ensure that you have the necessary data sources (e.g., Excel, CSV, SQL database) to connect to and import the sales data into Power BI.

 ## Support and Feedback
-If you have any questions, issues, or feedback regarding the sales dashboard, please don't hesitate to reach out to me via my [email](nwonyimaleslie@gmail.com).
+If you have any questions, issues, or feedback regarding the sales dashboard, please don't hesitate to reach out to me via my email  -  nwonyimaleslie@gmail.com.

 I am here to assist you and continuously improve the dashboard.

 # Datasets
 I used three datasets for this project